Narratives From Inside

 Click here to see the full list of Prison Nation programming

 Shani Jamila is a visual artist and cultural organizer.
 Her travels to nearly fifty countries deeply inform her photography, collage, and performance practice.
+Before joining the Urban Justice Center, where she is a Managing Director, she directed a culturally grounded mentorship initiative to support the empowerment of incarcerated teens; received a Fulbright fellowship to research advocacy in the Caribbean; and produced the Art of Activism seminar series at Howard University.
 She has exhibited, lectured, and performed at institutions including Harvard University, the Reginald F. Lewis Museum, Smack Mellon Gallery, SCOPE Art Fair, Corridor Gallery, City College of New York, the New Museum, the Phillips Collection, NYU, Princeton University, and the Brooklyn Museum.
 Named “One of the 35 Most Remarkable Women in the World” by Essence magazine, she has an image and quote featured in A Choice to Change the World, a permanent exhibition at her alma mater, Spelman College.

 Nigel Poor’s work has been shown at the San Jose Museum of Art and Institute of Contemporary Art, San Jose, California; Friends of Photography, SF Camerawork, Haines Gallery, and SFMOMA, San Francisco; Museum of Contemporary Art and Museum of Photographic Arts, San Diego; and Corcoran Gallery of Art, Washington, DC.
 Her work is in the collections of SFMOMA, the de Young Museum, San Diego Museum of Contemporary Art, and Corcoran Gallery of Art.
 She is a professor at CSU Sacramento and the cocreator and cohost of the prison-based podcast Ear Hustle.